 To realise this, I conducted 15 in-depth interviews to map out the experience flow in order to illustrate the needs and tasks of all user roles within the different workflow steps of the publishing process.

-The created wireframes that I later created, illustrated a UX tailored to the different roles, such as presenting a card view of assigned documents for authors, presenting an overview of active projects for editors and an overview of all active users and their contributions for publishers.
+The resulting wireframes, illustrated a UX tailored to the different roles, such as presenting a card view of assigned documents for authors, presenting an overview of active projects for editors and an overview of all active users and their contributions for publishers.

 Involved client for this project: PublishOne